Skip to content

 The default stack uses ghcr.io/threehappypenguins/videosphere:latest and mongo:8, publishes the app on port 9624, and stores MongoDB in a named Docker volume.

-To put database files in a known host directory (e.g. for your existing backup job), create the folder on the Portainer host (modify folder structure accordingly).
+To put WiredTiger data files in a known host directory (disk layout / capacity planning — not a substitute for backups), create the folder on the Portainer host and follow the bind-mount instructions in the comments at the top of portainer-stack.yml.
 For example:

 bash